Description

 Proverbs 3:5 Trust in the Lord with all your heart.
 Never rely on what you think you know.
 6 Recognize Him in all your ways, and he will make your paths straight.

-Sunday, November 10, 2024
+Wednesday, November 13, 2024

 PEACE?
-Be Blameless
+Be Blameless.

 The Bible offers a rich perspective on "peace of mind," portraying it as a deep and abiding state of heart and soul that comes from trusting in God and aligning with His will.
 Here are some key insights from Scripture: